Logo Icon

 • Article 77: Conduct of business of the Government of India

-• Article 78: Duties of Prime Minister with respect to furnishing information to the President, etc.
+• Article 78: Duties of Prime Minister concerning furnishing information to the President, etc.

 • Article 79: Constitution of Parliament.